corda/corda/docs/source/running-a-node.rst

 ``initial-registration``: Starts initial node registration with the compatibility zone to obtain a certificate from the Doorman.

+``validate-configuration``: Validates the actual configuration without starting the node.

 Parameters:

 * ``--network-root-truststore``, ``-t`` **required**: Network root trust store obtained from network operator.